-The name Sudoku or more correctly comes from Japan and consists of the Japanese characters Su (meaning 'number') and Doku (meaning 'single') but the puzzle did not begin there.
-It originated in Switzerland and then travels to Japan by way of America.
+The name Sudoku or more correctly comes from Japan and consists of the Japanese characters Su (meaning 'number') and Doku (meaning 'single') but the was not invented in Japan.
+Sudoku originated in Switzerland and then traveled to Japan by way of America.

 Magic Square puzzles which involve the ordering of consecutive numbers into a square (at least 3x3 in size) comes to us from the mists of history.

 In Europe the first unequivocal appearance of the square is in Albrecht Dürer's ➚ engraving called 'Melancholia' ➚ in 1514 where a 4x4 magic square is clearly shown with an arrangement of the first sixteen numbers gives a sum of 34 in all rows, columns and both diagonals.
 Any philosopher of the renaissance age would have understood the properties of magic squares.

 See also: Alchemy and Dürer ➚

 It is worth mentioning in passing the Chinese Puzzle ➚ that may well be familiar to many, it consists of a 9x9 grid of squares with one square missing.

 The squares are scrambled and have to be shifted one at a time to form an ascending numerical sequence 1 to 8.
 The early versions used the digits 1 to 8 with the 9 missing but modern ones have pictures (which comes to the same thing).
 Like Sudoku it is a matter of finding a strategy to put the squares into a particular order.